BatchClayderman/FinTech_CCST9080_2024-2025-2/Tutorials (10%)/Tutorial Session Arrangement.md

 | S9 | Tuesday | 14:30 | 15:20 | MB125 |
 | S10 | Tuesday | 15:30 | 16:20 | MB125 |

 The timetable for all tutorials is shown below.
-We will inform you if there are updates.
+We will update you if there are any changes.

 | Tutorial | Week | Monday | Tuesday | Remark |
 | - | - | - | - | - |